PipedreamHQ/docs/docs/notebook/sources/README.md

 # Sources

-Every workflow needs data to operate on.
-Sources are the interface we give you to send events to a workflow.
-Sources pass the associated event on to the remaining steps of the workflow.
+Every workflow is triggered by an event. **Sources** define the type of event that triggers your workflow.

+For example, a Webhook source exposes a URL where you can send any HTTP request.
+We'll run your workflow on each request.
+Cron sources trigger your workflow on a schedule.

-Today, we support Webhook sources, and plan to support others — SQL, scheduled code cells, and more — in the future.
+Today, we support Webhook and [Cron Scheduler](/cron/) sources, and plan to support others — SQL, scheduled code cells, and more — in the future.
 If there's a source you'd like to see, [let us know](/support/).

 [[toc]]

 ## Webhook Sources

-When you create a new **Webhook** source, we create a URL endpoint specific to your workflow.
+When you select the **Webhook** source, we create a URL endpoint specific to your workflow.

 While we call the source "Webhook", it's technically a general HTTP source.
 You can send any HTTP requests to this endpoint, from anywhere on the web.
 You can configure the endpoint as the destination URL for a webhook or send HTTP traffic from your application - we'll accept any [valid HTTP request](#valid-requests).